The flow of content:

 - What to do if you went out of stock?

-When it comes to inventory level, sellers often get confused for how much inventory should they keep to avoid getting out of stock.
-In that case, reordering point comes into the picture.
+When it comes to inventory level, sellers often get confused about how much inventory they should keep avoiding getting out of stock.
+In that case, the reordering point comes into the picture.

-The threshold of reordering quantity, also called the stock-out threshold, is the least count of an item you must keep on hand at any given time.
-When inventory levels drop below the threshold quantity, you reorder stock to replenish your items on hand.
+The threshold of re-ordering quantity, also called the stock-out limit, is the least count of an item you must keep on hand at any given time.
+When inventory levels drop below the threshold quantity, you re-order stock to replenish your items on hand.

 Do demand forecasting

 Forecasting demand is as essential as keeping safety stock in your inventory.
-Demand forecasting let sellers anticipate how much inventory to order and when.
+Demand forecasting lets sellers anticipate how much inventory to order and when.
 You can even leverage reporting and analytics tools to determine the stock level.
-Hence accordingly you can plan your stock replenishment cycle, to prevent going out of stock.
+Hence accordingly, you can plan your stock replenishment cycle to prevent going out of stock.

-By demand forecasting, you can determine your reorder point by going off your sales history, current order quantities, and on-hand quantities.
+By demand forecasting, you can determine the re-order point by going off your sales history, current order quantities, and on-hand quantities.

-For example: Let’s say you have an ecommerce store of fashion apparels.
+For example: Let’s say you have an ecommerce store of fashion apparel.
 And you forecasted demand by analyzing your past sales history of the holiday season that this time 15% more sales are being expected.
-So, you’ll prepare your apparels’ inventory accordingly and the risk of getting out of stock would be minimized.
+So, you’ll prepare your apparels’ inventory accordingly, and the risk of getting out of stock would be minimized.

 Gone are the days when retailers had to manually keep track of their inventory.
 Inventory automation process has got tons of benefits other than just preventing out of stock scenarios, here’s few of them: